ckorgial/Mean-Filtering-and-Edge-Detection-for-Video/README.md

 # Mean Filtering and Edge Detection for Video
-Mean Filtering and Edge Detection for Video from Scratch
+Arithmetic Mean Filtering and Edge Detection for Video from Scratch

 The Result of the Mean Filter apply is shown on the following image frame